JohnOMDev/bremen_cadastral_data_pipeline/README.md

     ```

 ## Configuration
-The database credentials and other configurations can be set in the `docker-compose.yml` file.
+The database credentials and other configurations can be set in the `.env` file under the docker folder.
 Adjust these settings as needed:
 - `syte_dbname`: Database name
 - `syte_db_user`: Database user
 - `syte_db_password`: Database password